Somewhere In Time Locations

 Mission Point Resort - this resort is located at the east end of the island, and was the real unsung (and uncredited) hero of the film.
 This is where the cast and crew stayed during the 7-week shoot, it was where the film was wardrobed and edited, and most importantly, where most of it was filmed.
 The theatre where Elise delivered her soliloquoy to Richard is here, as is a gigantic soundstage, where all the interior room scenes were shot, including the infamous final scene (which was a one-take shot, done on the last day of filming).

-The Gazebo - the gazebo was given by the film company to the people of Michigan and now resides on the lawn of the Governor's Mansion, high on the East Bluff.
+The Gazebo - the gazebo was given by the film company to the people of Michigan and did reside on the lawn of the Governor's Mansion, high on the East Bluff.
+Kathie wrote in to say that the Gazebo is no longer at the Governor's Mansion.
+It is on the east side of the fort, east of the Post Office on the bluff... really kind of hidden.

 The Grand Hotel Stables - the final stop on my tour, this is where Richard wakes up under a horse after being detained by William F. Robinson.